Answers to track & field training questions

 P.S.
 If you haven’t seen it yet, I highly recommend investing a copy of the Learning from the Legends Seminar with Dan Pfaff and Tom Tellez.

 I also recommend signing up here (at the top right corner of the screen) to receive regular updates, videos and training tips.
-I know there is a great middle distance program coming tomorrow from Scott Christensen that you’ll want to see.
+I know there is a great middle distance program from Scott Christensen that you’ll want to see.